apivideo/api.video-documentation/get-started/gcs-migration.md

 Planning to migrate api.video from Google Cloud Storage?
 We got you covered!

 Using the api.video Import tool, it only takes a couple of clicks to migrate all of your video content from Google Cloud Storage to api.video.
-This simple tool only requires read access to your Google Cloud Storage bucket, and that you authenticate yourself with your api.video account.
+The tool only requires read access to your Google Cloud Storage bucket.

-Check out the [Import Tool](https://import.api.video/) to get started.
+Check out the [Import Tool](https://dashboard.api.video/import) now.

 ## What's the cost?